kevincong/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/testing.md

   You won't be charged bills for using DynamoDB in test.
 As it runs in-JVM, the table isn't shared across other tests running in parallel.
 * `non-auth`: treat the S3Guard metadata as authoritative.
+## <a name="qualifiying_sdk_updates"></a> Qualifying an AWS SDK Update

+Updating the AWS SDK is something which does need to be done regularly, but is rarely without complications, major or minor.

+Assume that the version of the SDK will remain constant for an X.Y release, excluding security fixes, so it's good to have an update before each release &mdash; as long as that update works doesn't trigger any regressions.

+1. Don't make this a last minute action.
+1. The upgrade patch should focus purely on the SDK update, so it can be cherry picked and reverted easily.
+1. Do not mix in an SDK update with any other piece of work, for the same reason.
+1. Plan for an afternoon's work, including before/after testing, log analysis and any manual tests.
+1. Make sure all the integration tests are running (including ARN, encryption, scale) *before you start the upgrade*.
+1. Create a JIRA for updating the SDK.
+Don't include the version (yet), as it may take a couple of SDK updates before it is ready.
+1. Identify the latest AWS SDK [available for download](https://aws.amazon.com/sdk-for-java/).
+1. Create a private git branch of trunk for JIRA, and in `hadoop-project/pom.xml` update the `aws-java-sdk.version` to the new SDK version.
+1. Update AWS SDK versions in NOTICE.txt.
+1. Do a clean build and rerun all the `hadoop-aws` tests.
+  This includes the `-Pscale` set, with a role defined for the assumed role tests. in `fs.s3a.assumed.role.arn` for testing assumed roles, and `fs.s3a.encryption.key` for encryption, for full coverage.
+  If you can, scale up the scale tests.
+1. Create an Access Point for your bucket (using the AWS Console or CLI), update S3a configuration to use it ([docs for help](./index.html#accesspoints)) and re-run the `ITest*` integration tests from your IDE or via maven.
+1. Run the `ILoadTest*` load tests from your IDE or via maven through `mvn verify -Dtest=skip -Dit.test=ILoadTest\*`  ; look for regressions in performance as much as failures.
+1. Create the site with `mvn site -DskipTests`; look in `target/site` for the report.
+1. Review *every single `-output.txt` file in `hadoop-tools/hadoop-aws/target/failsafe-reports`,
+  paying particular attention to `org.apache.hadoop.fs.s3a.scale.ITestS3AInputStreamPerformance-output.txt`, as that is where changes in stream close/abort logic will surface.
+1. Run `mvn install` to install the artifacts, then in `hadoop-cloud-storage-project/hadoop-cloud-storage` run `mvn dependency:tree -Dverbose > target/dependencies.txt`.
+  Examine the `target/dependencies.txt` file to verify that no new artifacts have unintentionally been declared as dependencies of the shaded `aws-java-sdk-bundle` artifact.
+1. Run a full AWS-test suite with S3 client-side encryption enabled by setting `fs.s3a.encryption.algorithm` to 'CSE-KMS' and setting up AWS-KMS Key ID in `fs.s3a.encryption.key`.

+### Basic command line regression testing

+We need a run through of the CLI to see if there have been changes there which cause problems, especially whether new log messages have surfaced, or whether some packaging change breaks that CLI.

+From the root of the project, create a command line release `mvn package -Pdist -DskipTests -Dmaven.javadoc.skip=true  -DskipShade`;

+1. Change into the `hadoop-dist/target/hadoop-x.y.z-SNAPSHOT` dir.
+1. Copy a `core-site.xml` file into `etc/hadoop`.
+1. Set the `HADOOP_OPTIONAL_TOOLS` env var on the command line or `~/.hadoop-env`.

 ```bash
 mvn -T 1C verify -Dparallel-tests -DtestsThreadCount=6 -Ds3guard -Ddynamo -Dauth